fabiocannas/blog/about.md

 ### THIS BLOG

 For a long time, I thought about setting up a work-related blog to share knowledge and help others.
-I use to read a lot of blogs at work when facing challenges at work.
+I use to read a lot of blogs when facing challenges at work.
 Many times, I’ve found valuable insights from others who have been in similar situations.
 However, there have been moments when I couldn’t find the information I needed, and that’s when I realized the importance of sharing my own experiences.

 Before I set up this blog, the solutions lived only in my head/notes, or I shared them just with my closest colleagues.
 Today, this blog allows a much larger group of people to benefit from that information, and also serves as “thanks” to the community whose blogs have helped me in the past.